apache/cordova-docs/STYLESHEET.md

 ## Language and Tone

 * Use present tense.
 "This happens," not "this will happen."
-(Future tense sounds like a tenuous prediction.)
+Future tense off as a tenuous prediction.
+Rule of thumb: avoid the word "will."
+Tech writers derisively refer to this problem as "the willies."

-* Passive voice is to be avoided.
+* Past-tense passive voice is to be avoided.
 E.g., "the pause event fires when..."  rather than "the pause event is fired when..."
+Rule of thumb: banish verbs ending in "ed".

 * Prefer action verbs over weak verbs like "is" or "has."

+* Avoid noun modification concatenation somnambulation obfuscation.
+  Assume the reader doesn't know what it means, and explain the actual concept.
+In this case: "Avoid stringing nouns together into long phrases that come off as impenetrable shop talk that puts everybody to sleep."

 * Minimize verbs ending with "ing": "This is necessary to provide...", not "This is necessary for providing..."